15 min read

 He was at Neurovia.
 He was safe, wasn't he?

-He drew a slow breath through his nose, air sharp with the metallic edge of climate-controlled nothing, and held it like holding something fragile.
-His fingers twitched against the cool sheet, adrenaline still moving through his blood in jagged pieces, fragmenting whatever thoughts tried to form.
-Sleep pressed down on him from above, heavy with anticipation for tomorrow's trials.
+He drew a slow breath through his nose, air sharp with the metallic edge of climate-controlled nothing, and held it like something fragile.
+His fingers twitched against the cool sheet, adrenaline still cutting through his blood in jagged pieces, fragmenting whatever thoughts tried to form.
+Sleep pressed down on him from above, weighted with tomorrow's trials.
 The nightmare waited below, patient and still, knowing you'll have to come back to it eventually.

 He blinked at the dark and chose neither.